DHBW-TINF24F/Team3-Basyx-Editor/PROJECT/wireframes.md

 ### 2.2 Generate ASS file
 1. Upload a KBL/VEC file with the button `UPLOAD`
 2. Click on `GENERATE TECHNICAL DATA` after the green checkmark is displayed (=validity check successfully completed).
+3. The information entered in the document is automatically filled into the fields.
+The user can change the information or add missing details.
-3. Choose the elements you want to have in the ASS.
+4. Choose the elements you want to have in the ASS.
-4. Generate an ASS using the button `GENERATE ASS`.
+5. Generate an ASS using the button `GENERATE ASS`.
 A new AAS is then generated, in which all user-selected supported data from the model file are mapped as sub-model elements.
 The created AAS is stored on the VWS server.

 ![Generate ASS file](images/wireframes/GenerateASSFile.png)